The Long, Hot Summer: Casting

 The film attracted attention for the appearance of Orson Welles as Will Varner, the patriarch of the family.
 20th Century Fox wanted to avoid casting Welles because of his temperament, but the studio was persuaded by Ritt, who considered him the right actor for the role.
 The director and the actor had several marked differences during the shooting of the movie, which included problems with the interpretation of the lines, costume design and the position of Welles while shooting the scenes.
 At one point during the production, Welles informed Ritt that he did not want to memorize his lines, requesting instead that they be dubbed afterwards.
 Part of the cast was intimidated by Welles' temperamental attitude.

-The conflicts between Welles and Ritt attracted media attention.
 Immediately after filming was completed, during an interview with Life, Welles explained that the cause of his behavior was that he did not know what kind of "monkeyshines" his co-stars would be or the "caprices" they would receive from him.
 He also stated that they overcame the differences and completed the film.
 Welles later wrote a letter to Ritt praising his work and apologizing for his interference during the making of the movie.
 Ritt replied, expounding his admiration for Welles.
 Despite the mutual apologies, during an interview in 1965, Ritt recalled an incident on the set.
 While the film was being shot, it was often stopped by bad weather.
 During a day suitable for shooting, he found Welles not ready for the scene, instead reading a newspaper in Spanish.
 Ritt decided to skip Welles's scene and shoot the next one.
 He attributed Welles' later cooperation to the incident, which Welles had found humiliating.
 Ritt thus earned the nickname "the Orson Tamer" throughout the Hollywood community.